pid provided in this request (the returned value of the

 is_refurbished | true | The product is marked as refurbished |

-has been deprecated and will be removed in a future update.
+product_pic_urlinclaimed_producthas been deprecated and will be removed in a future update.
+Please usepic_urlinstead.